syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/GettingStarted.md

 # Getting Started

-This section explains the steps required to work with the step progress bar control for Xamarin.Forms.
+This section explains the steps required to work with the StepProgressBar control for Xamarin.Forms.

 ## Adding SfStepProgressBar reference